danielr0y/worldhappiness-report/README.md

 The application is split into 4 main parts: a router, sub-routers, view components and reuseable UI components.

-App.js includes the main router component which imports sub-routers from /src/Routes/ These sub-routers each lead to one of 3 primary view components: Form, Year or Country.
+App.js includes the main router component which imports sub-routers from /src/Routes/

+These sub-routers each lead to one of 3 primary view components: Form, Year or Country.

 Year and Country are higher-order components which abstract the differences between the similar authenticated and unauthenticated lower-order views.
+The lower-oder view components fetch data from my own [API project](https://github.com/danielr0y/worldhappiness-api) at https://worldhappiness-api.herokuapp.com/

-These components use and reuse UI components and functions like YearSelector and hitRankings() from /src/helpers/ Custom React hooks like useSession(), useValidate() and useCountriesList() are used at all levels of the application.
+These components use UI components like YearSelector and CountrySelector from /src/helpers/

+Custom React hooks like useSession(), useValidate() and useCountriesList() are used at all levels of the application.

 ## User guide